Softwoods

 Learn More

-There are two main types of kiwi commonly grown by home orchardists: fuzzy kiwi trees (Actinidia deliciosa) and hardy kiwi vines (Actinidia arguta and related species).
+There are two main types of kiwi commonly grown by home gardeners and orchardists: fuzzy kiwi (Actinidia deliciosa) and hardy kiwi (Actinidia arguta and related species).
+Both are climbing vines, but they differ in fruit size, cold tolerance, and space requirements.

 Unlike many other fruit trees, kiwi vines are usually dioecious, meaning male and female flowers are produced on separate plants.
-Female kiwi vines bear the fruit, while male kiwi vines supply pollen.
-For reliable crops you must plan for proper pollination.
+Female kiwi vines bear the fruit, while male kiwi vines supply the pollen.
+For reliable crops, you need to plan for proper pollination from the start.

 In home orchards, a common guideline is to plant one male kiwi vine for every 8–10 female kiwi vines to ensure good fruit set.
-Male vines will never produce fruit, but they are absolutely essential to the reproductive process.
-It’s important to choose male and female cultivars whose bloom times overlap, so that pollen is available when female flowers are receptive.
+Male vines will never produce fruit, but they are essential to the reproductive process.
+It is also important to choose male and female cultivars with overlapping bloom times, so pollen is available when female flowers are receptive.

-For a backyard planting where you only want a few vines, the simplest approach is to plant at least one male and one female of the same species (fuzzy with fuzzy, hardy with hardy).
-Some newer “self-fertile” cultivars exist, but even they often crop better when planted with a compatible male nearby.
+For a backyard planting where you only want a few vines, the simplest approach is to plant at least one male and one female of the same species, such as fuzzy kiwi with fuzzy kiwi or hardy kiwi with hardy kiwi.
+Some newer self-fertile cultivars exist, but even these often produce better crops when a compatible male is planted nearby.

 Kiwi vines thrive in temperate climates with cool winters and warm summers.
-Fuzzy kiwi is typically grown in USDA zones 7–9, while hardy kiwi can extend into somewhat colder zones in many regions.
-In all cases, plants need a sufficient winter chilling period to break dormancy and flower well the next season.
+Fuzzy kiwi is typically grown in USDA zones 7–9, while hardy kiwi can be grown in somewhat colder regions.
+In all cases, plants need a sufficient winter chilling period to break dormancy and flower well the following season.

 Choose a planting site that:

 Proper planting and early care are critical to establishing strong, long-lived kiwi vines.
-Dig a wide hole large enough to comfortably spread out the roots.
-Place the plant so the crown or graft union sits at or slightly above the final soil level to prevent rot.
-Backfill with the improved soil, firm gently, and water thoroughly to eliminate air pockets.
+Dig a wide hole large enough to spread out the roots comfortably.
+Set the plant so the crown or graft union sits at or slightly above the final soil level to help prevent rot.
+Backfill with improved soil, firm gently, and water thoroughly to eliminate air pockets.

-Provide a 2–4 inch layer of mulch around the base of each plant to conserve moisture, moderate soil temperature, and suppress weeds—keeping mulch pulled back a few inches from direct contact with the trunk.
-In the first few years, kiwi vines require consistent irrigation, especially during hot, dry weather, to support rapid vegetative growth and future fruiting wood.
+Add a 2–4 inch layer of mulch around the base of each plant to conserve moisture, moderate soil temperature, and suppress weeds—while keeping mulch pulled back a few inches from the trunk.
+During the first few years, kiwi vines need consistent irrigation, especially in hot, dry weather, to support vigorous vegetative growth and future fruiting wood.

-Fertilize in early spring with a balanced, slow-release fertilizer or a mix of compost and organic amendments.
-Avoid heavy nitrogen late in the season, which can encourage soft growth that’s prone to winter damage.
+Fertilize in early spring with a balanced, slow-release fertilizer or a blend of compost and organic amendments.
+Avoid heavy nitrogen late in the season, since it can encourage soft growth that is more vulnerable to winter damage.

-Pruning is one of the most important tasks in kiwi care.
+Pruning is one of the most important parts of kiwi care.
 Prune during winter dormancy to:

-Cut back over-long laterals and encourage a balance of young replacement canes each year.
-Regular, thoughtful pruning keeps the vine manageable and productive for many years.
+Cut back overlong laterals and encourage a balanced supply of young replacement canes each year.
+For thicker canes and older wood, clean cuts made with quality tree branch saws can make seasonal maintenance easier and help keep the vine productive for many years.

-Kiwi vines are vigorous climbers that must have support.
-Without a strong structure, they will sprawl, tangle and become difficult to prune or harvest.
-Trellising also exposes more leaf area and fruit to sunlight, improving flavor and overall yield.
+Kiwi vines are vigorous climbers and must have support.
+Without a strong structure, they will sprawl, tangle, and become difficult to prune or harvest.
+Trellising also exposes more leaves and fruit to sunlight, which improves flavor, airflow, and overall yield.

 Popular trellis systems include:

 Whatever system you choose, build it strong.
-Mature kiwi vines carry significant weight once covered in wood and fruit, so use sturdy posts, galvanized wire, and reliable anchors.
+Mature kiwi vines become surprisingly heavy once covered in wood and fruit, so use sturdy posts, galvanized wire, and dependable anchors from the beginning.

-Knowing when to harvest kiwi fruit is essential if you want full flavor and good storage life.
-Fruits are generally picked when they have reached full size and adequate sugar levels, but before they soften on the vine.
-In most climates this falls in late autumn to early winter.
+Knowing when to harvest kiwi fruit is essential if you want the best flavor, texture, and storage life.
+Kiwi is usually picked when the fruit has reached full size and adequate sugar levels, but before it softens on the vine.
+In many climates, this harvest window falls in late autumn to early winter.

-To test readiness, pick a few representative fruits and let them soften indoors.
-If they ripen to a sweet, aromatic flavor without shriveling, the crop is ready.
-When harvesting, gently twist or clip each fruit from the vine, leaving a short stem attached.
-Avoid pulling or yanking, which can damage spurs and reduce next year’s crop.
+To check ripeness, pick a few representative fruits and let them soften indoors.
+If they ripen into a sweet, aromatic fruit without shriveling, the crop is ready to harvest.
+When picking, gently twist or clip each kiwi from the vine, leaving a short stem attached.
+Clean hand pruners or tree branch saws can be helpful when cutting back crowded or hard-to-reach fruiting growth around the canopy.
+Avoid pulling or yanking fruit from the vine, as this can damage spurs and reduce next year’s production.

 Freshly harvested kiwis are usually still firm.
 Store them in a cool, dark place or refrigerate them to extend shelf life.
-Fruits will gradually soften and sweeten over several days to a few weeks.
-You can also hold firm fruit in cold storage and bring small batches to room temperature as needed for fresh eating, smoothies, or desserts.
+Over several days to a few weeks, the fruit will gradually soften and sweeten.
+You can also keep firm fruit in cold storage and bring out small batches to ripen at room temperature as needed for fresh eating, smoothies, or desserts.

 Growing kiwi trees and vines can be one of the most rewarding projects in an edible landscape.
 To summarize:

-With thoughtful planning and a little yearly maintenance, kiwi vines can provide shade, beauty, and crates of vitamin-rich fruit from a relatively small footprint in your garden or home orchard layout.
+With thoughtful planning and a little annual maintenance, kiwi vines can provide shade, beauty, and heavy crops of vitamin-rich fruit from a relatively small footprint in your garden or home orchard layout.

 Kiwifruit grow on vigorous woody vines in the genus Actinidia, not on true trees.
 In home gardens they’re usually trained along a strong trellis, arbor, pergola, or fence so the vines get plenty of light, airflow, and support for the heavy crop of fruit.